Your conservatory is a warm and inviting space to relax in the summer. But is your conservatory as welcoming in the dead of winter?

 The second option is to replace the roof.
 Wooden battens, lightweight tiles and a thick insulation layer cost between £5,000 and £8,000.

-The pitch and type of ceiling you choose (vaulted, suspended, lean-to) will affect the price, so bear that in mind when costing the project.
+The pitch and type of ceiling you choose (vaulted, suspended, lean-to) affects the price, so consider this when costing the project.

 DIY or Hire a Pro?

 I’m an experienced DIY’er, so insulating conservatory roofs is doable.
 In your case, you may lack the skills or confidence, so weighing up which route is crucial.
 Let’s look at your options.

 Before you decide to DIY, ask yourself the following questions: